FalconIntel-Pro/FalconIntel-Pro.github.io/README.md

-# 🛰 CYBERINTEL — SecurityTrails Scanner
+# 🛰 FalconIntel-Pro — SecurityTrails Scanner

 A professional cybersecurity-themed web application for domain and IP intelligence gathering using the SecurityTrails API.